 If you are criminally prosecuted for evasion you don’t escape paying the tax, you will be chased for it.
 You may be prosecuted under the Proceeds of Crime Act 2002 and the Money Laundering Act 2007.
 If you are convicted of money laundering, all of your possessions – including your house, your cars, your boat, whatever – can be confiscated.

-Tax evasion is a very, very serious offence, which must not be underestimated.
-We strongly recommend that you act, act quickly, but act with professional, experienced help.
+Evading your taxes is a very, very serious offence, which must not be underestimated.
+The average prison sentence in the UK was two years and seven months in 2018/2019.
+If you have been accused of evading your taxes, we strongly recommend that you act quickly, with professional, experienced help.
 Inexperience can cause you to end up in more serious trouble.

 We are one of the foremost experts in this field, dealing with civil and criminal prosecutions by HMRC.
 We are non-judgmental and will take your investigation in hand.
 Most importantly, we know how to negotiate with HMRC.